 - If the vachetta has significant watermarks or heavy wear, you can use a Magic Eraser to clean it.
 Just be aware that this removes the top layer of the leather and will probably cause the vachetta to darken a bit when you condition it.
 Using a small amount of water, rub the vachetta in light, consistent strokes.
 Remember, slow and steady wins the race here.
 If you check out the pictures of my bag, you’ll notice that I opted not to use a magic eraser.
 I liked the color and patina that it had and decided to keep it that way.

 - Once your bag is clean to your standard (or as clean as it’s going to get), you’ll want to treat it with a high-quality conditioner.
 Think of conditioner as a lotion for leather; when leather ages it tends to dry out, which, in turn, causes it to lose its pliability and color.
-Many of the old Louis bags that we see have cracks (especially in the straps) that may have been prevented if their owner would have just kept them healthy and conditioned!
+Many of the old Louis bags that we see have cracks (especially in the straps) that may have been prevented if their owner had just kept them healthy and conditioned!
 Using a clean makeup sponge, rub a thin coat of conditioner on the bag.
 A little goes a long way here.

 - Let the conditioner sit on the bag for a bit so the leather can soak up all it can before wiping the excess off.
 Hopefully, you don’t use enough conditioner that there is much excess to wipe off, but it pays to rub a clean dry cloth over your bag anyway, as excess conditioner can attract dust and dirt.